What is Asthma?

 Asthma is an inflammatory condition of the airways.
 Although the cause of asthma is not completely understood, it is known that people with asthma often have a family history of asthma, eczema and hay fever (allergic rhinitis).

-People with asthma have very sensitive airways.
-If you have asthma, you would notice that certain things that you do or inhale can trigger your asthma symptoms.
-When exposed to a certain trigger, the tubes in your airways begin to swell (inflame), build up mucus and tighten (constrict).
+People with asthma tend to have sensitive airways.
+If you have asthma, you may notice that certain things can trigger your asthma symptoms.
+When exposed to a certain trigger, the airway walls begin to swell (inflame), build up mucus and tighten (constrict).
 This makes it harder for you to breathe and can cause a range of symptoms such as feeling breathless, wheezing, chest tightness and a dry persistent cough, particularly at night, early in the morning or with exercise or after activity.

-Living with asthma can be difficult, yet with the right advice, support and medicines, it is often possible to reduce your symptoms and get the condition under control.
+Living with asthma can be difficult, yet with the right advice, support and medicines, it is usually possible to control symptom frequency and severity, and achieve good asthma control.

 What can Trigger Asthma?